grace-omotoso/UNICEF_MMR_Data_Exploration/README.md

 ### Required Packages
 Most of the import statements used in the project comes preinstalled except plotly.
 To instll plotly, use
     `pip install plotly`

+Note: A [medium blog post](https://medium.com/@gracomot_30241/maternity-a-blessing-or-a-death-sentence-8525a8be1256) was published to communicate the findings from this project with non technical stakeholders.